factorio

 Dynamic loader

-There are three components to the loader.
-I use the WANT combinator to set the train contents, the FETCH circuit to pre-cache the storage chest with the requested items and TRAIN CONTENTS circuit to subtract items from the filter inserter set-filters signal as the train is filling up.
-The train stop must be set to read train contents.
+The loader has three components.
+I use the WANT combinator to set the train’s contents, the FETCH circuit to pre-cache the storage chest with the requested items, and the TRAIN CONTENTS circuit to subtract items from the filter inserter’s set-filters signal as the train is filling up.
+The train stop must be set to read the train’s contents.

-The FETCH circuit requires a requester and storage chest because you are unable to both set-requests and read contents at the same time (due to the game circuit mechanics).
-Further, the inserter is set to read the hand contents (in hold mode) which is joined with the storage chest signal to be subtracted from the requester set-requests signal.
+The FETCH circuit requires a requester and a storage chest because you can’t both set requests and read a chest’s contents at the same time (due to game mechanics).
+Further, the inserter is set to read its hand contents (in Hold mode), which is joined with the storage chest’s signal and subtracted from the requester chest’s set-requests signal.

-Same as the previous iteration, the train schedule will only depart if the circuit network requests a train.
+As with the previous iteration, the train schedule will only allow a departure if the circuit network requests a train.
 Don’t forget to connect the train stop to the rail circuit network (like I did in this screenshot!).

 Aside: the Picker Dollies mod is a game changer for designing and debugging circuits.
 You can move the components around and rotate them without losing your wire connections.